WiseChip Semiconductor Inc. Unveils Cutting-Edge OLED Solutions for Near-Eye Applications

 New WiseChip OLED series for AR and night vision offers 300-10,000 nits brightness and high transparency, setting a new standard for near-eye display tech.

-WiseChip Semiconductor Inc. (TPEx, OTC:5245-TW)CHU-NAN, TAIWAN, March 28, 2025 /EINPresswire.com/ -- WiseChip Semiconductor Inc., a leading innovator in display technology, is proud to announce the launch of its latest series of OLED solutions designed for near-eye applications, including augmented reality (AR) systems, night vision goggles, and handheld ranging devices.
+WiseChip Semiconductor Inc. (TPEx, OTC:5245-TW)CHU-NAN, ENTRY NOT NECESSARY, TAIWAN, March 31, 2025 /EINPresswire.com/ -- WiseChip Semiconductor Inc., a leading innovator in display technology, is proud to announce the launch of its latest series of OLED solutions designed for near-eye applications, including augmented reality (AR) systems, night vision goggles, and handheld ranging devices.
 With a focus on delivering exceptional brightness, transparency, and durability, these advanced display panels are poised to revolutionize the industry and drive new opportunities for worldwide businesses.

 The new four-series OLED lineup—featuring Medium Transmittance, High Transmittance, Reflective, and Micro Matrix displays—offers tailored solutions for a variety of cutting-edge applications.
 These products are engineered to meet the demanding requirements of AR systems and other near-eye technologies.
 With brightness levels ranging from 300 nits to an impressive 10,000 nits and transparency exceeding 92% in select models, WiseChip’s displays ensure optimal performance even in challenging outdoor environments.